By Lovewell Founding Artistic Director:

 David Spangler, Ph.D.

-Lovewell Institute has spent the past twenty years developing and refining a unique arts education curriculum into an effective professional training methodology.
+Lovewell Institute has spent the past twenty-five plus years developing and refining a unique arts education curriculum into an effective professional training methodology.
 The Lovewell Method is an applied arts education philosophy.
 Experience has taught us that the highest learning curve is achieved in direct proportion to the student’s level of motivation.
 This is one of the fundamental ideals of our process, and one of the tangible reasons for the success of our programs.
 The Lovewell Method has evolved into a pedagogy built on Authentic Experience and Cognitive Thinking.
 I’m going to briefly illustrate to you what Lovewell is, what Lovewell does, and how Lovewell does it.

 What Lovewell Is:

 After piloting this program in 1984 at the Hampton Day School in Bridgehampton New York, I was asked to integrate it into the Salina Public School System USD#305.
 In 1987 as an artist-in-residence I directed the first large-scale district wide model of what was to become the “Lovewell Experience.”
 Over the following two years I assembled a board of directors and formed a not-for-profit 501(c)3 corporation.
 We also qualified as a 509(a)(2) which is the highest level of charity detectability.

 Artistic: Solid dramaturgical structure, timely and relevant theme, interesting characters, Cohesive design, some good performances